Updated October 19, 2020

 AAA has tips and advice for travelers during the coronavirus pandemic.

 The bottom line is traveling will take more planning.
 Book your lodging and activities in advance, and plan your stops for food, gasoline and EV charging.
-Many national parks and attractions will limit capacity so it’s best to make arrangements for these in advance.
+Many national parks and attractions are limiting capacity so it’s best to make arrangements for these in advance.

 - Heed all official warnings and remain vigilant while traveling.
 Refer to the latest updates from The Centers for Disease Control and Prevention (CDC) and U.S. Department of State to help decrease the spread of COVID-19.
 Check the CDC’s Covid-19 data tracker, municipal and state health departments and local news for updates on coronavirus cases and continue to do so while on the road.